-COMPSCI 777S2C 2005 Computer Games Technology
+COMPSCI 777S2C 2006 Computer Games Technology

-Final Report and Source Code Guide
+Final Report & Source Code Guide

-Final reports and source code are due Friday 30 September at 5:00pm in the assignment drop box.
-They are worth 20% of your marks in the course.
+The final reports and source code must be submitted to the assignment drop box by 11pm on Wednesday the 11th October.
+They are worth 20% of your marks in this course.
 This is a group assignment.